-- Interim management — Consultants are brought in to assist companies in transition by serving in key management, such as CFO or controller.
+- Interim management — Consultants are brought in to assist companies in transition by serving in key management roles, such as CFO or controller.

-- Staff augmentation — When workloads spike,companies enlist the help of consultants to ease the strain on core staff without having to add full-time headcount that won’t be needed long term.
+- Staff augmentation — When workloads spike, companies enlist the help of consultants to ease the strain on core staff without having to add to their full-time headcount.

 Many companies are also engaging consultants through managed business services arrangements.
 You can learn more about managed business services in this post.

 Check out the listings for consulting jobs on our website to find out what types of roles leading employers are looking to fill.

 Also, see this post for insight on what type of consulting salary you might expect for many types of senior-level roles.